bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-09-newsletter.md

-  substantial amounts of money guard against corrupted hardware or firmware, either through the use of exfiltration-resistant signing or through the use of multiple independent devices (e.g. with scripted or scriptless multisignature or threshold signing).
+  substantial amounts of money guard against corrupted hardware or firmware, either through the use of exfiltration-resistant signing or through the use of multiple independent devices (e.g. with scripted or scriptless multisignature or threshold signing). {% assign timestamp="1:24" %}

 - **Block withholding attacks and potential solutions:**
   Anthony Towns [posted][towns withholding] to the Bitcoin-Dev mailing